Privacy

 AdBlock

-More than 60 million people use AdBlock .
+More than 60 million people use AdBlock.
 Thanks to its different filters, the browser extension blocks both static as well as video ads, also making it easy to add exceptions if needed.
 Initially developed for Google Chrome, AdBlock is now available for Safari, Microsoft Edge, Firefox, and Opera.

-You can pause Adblock on the site you're currently visiting.
+If desired, you can pause Adblock on the site you're currently visiting.

 By clicking on the gear in the upper right, you can access additional features.
 These include the ability to allow less-annoying ads (we have the feeling that AdBlock is paid by certain companies to mark their ads as "acceptable").
 There's also an option to automatically pause the tool when watching specific YouTube or Twitch channels.
-Thanks to the add-on's manual filters and filter lists, it's possible to really customize your user experience.
+Thanks to the add-on's manual filters and lists, it's possible to customize your user experience.

-Note: When conducting our evaluation, the exact price for an AdBlock Premium subscription was unclear.
+Note: When conducting our evaluation, the exact price of an AdBlock Premium subscription was unclear.
 On the German version of the site, an annual subscription would set you back 10 €.
 However, on the English-language version of the website, AdBlock Premium was priced at $20 (with a VPN, $40), per year.

 Adblock Plus